Short and Discreet: A Royal Stopover Under Mallorca's Radar

 Discretion as island routine

 The visit was short and deliberately low-key: arrival on Friday, departure on Sunday.
-In the VIP area of Son Sant Joan it was said that she was quietly seen off — without much fuss.
-Such details may sound almost banal, and yet they are remarkable: on an island that pulses with tourists, boats and the constant murmur of celebrity in summer, a brief royal stopover manages to stay under the radar here.
+In the VIP area of Son Sant Joan it was said that she was quietly seen off — without much fuss, as reported in Brief Visit in Palma: Cristina Returns for a Moment — Between Curiosity and Respect.

 Whether she spent the night at the Marivent Palace remained unclear.
-The gardens, terraces and long summers of the royal family are as much a part of the palm island as the fishermen in the harbor, yet many here are especially strict about rights and privacy.
+The gardens, terraces and long summers of the royal family are as much a part of the palm island as the fishermen in the harbor, yet many here are especially strict about rights and privacy; a similar unassuming scene involving a royal was covered in Calm in Palma: Infanta Elena at the ice cream shop – a perfectly ordinary morning.
 Several interlocutors emphasized that she behaved "very discreetly" and made no public statements.
 And regarding the recently published book about Juan Carlos I., nobody said anything — a friend said that those who know her "prefer not to comment on that."

 From the Passeig to the terminal – a quiet arrival and departure